 - a.
 Each player shall register by submitting a verified handicap or the most recent six scores over 18 holes. - b.
 The scores must be accompanied by the par for the course for each score. - c.
-All scores must be verified by signature of the program head coach, team manager, golf professional, Club Secretary or Golf Association Director depending on the level of play. - d.
+All scores must be verified by signature of the golf professional, Club Secretary or Golf Association Director. - d.
 If a classification round cannot be played, the Tournament Committee may use these scores to establish divisions for tournament play. - e.
 In cases that allow for classification rounds, the Tournament Committee shall have the discretion for finalizing divisions based on information available to them.